-Exceptions to these rules may be granted for academic purposes: Write to Michael K. Johnson, at the above address, or email johnsonm@sunsite.unc.edu, and ask.
-These restrictions are here to protect us as authors, not to restrict you as educators and learners.
+Exceptions to these rules may be granted for academic purposes: Write to Michael K. Johnson, at the above address, or email johnsonm@nigel.vnet.net, and ask.
+These restrictions are here to protect the authors, not to restrict you as educators and learners.

 All source code in The Linux Kernel Hackers' Guide is placed under the GNU General Public License.
-See Appendix B for a copy of the GNU "GPL."
+See Appendix ?? for a copy of the GNU "GPL."
 Source code for all full example programs is available on-line as tsx-11.mit.edu:/pub/linux/docs/hacker-source.tar.Z and a copy of the GPL is available in that file as COPYING.
-[O.K., so it will be available when this book is being publicly distributed...]
+[O.K., so it will be available when there is some source to distribute...]
+UNIX is a trademark of X/Open